tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} The doc site has a site-specific search that lets users search within the documentation site itself. {{cb-end}}

+{{cb}} If you have lots of documentation relevant to users, the documentation is organized in a developer portal.
+The information hierarchy in the developer portal organizes content within a larger context or story, even if it's just a list of links under various categories.
+This developer hub provides a space for developers to find, explore, and consume content from multiple doc sets in a way that tells the story of your company's products. {{cb-end}}

+{{cb}} Content is organized primarily by task and from a user's perspective rather than solely by doc type (that is, the content follows a task-based or user-based  organization scheme rather than a product-based organization).
+The exception is that reference content is often consolidated on its own in an auto-generated output. {{cb-end}}

+{{cb}} Each topic consolidates much of the necessary information about the subject in a standalone, modular way.
+The topics don't fragment the subject into too many small topics that require the user to bounce around, losing context.
+This doesn't mean topics should be eternally long, but they shouldn't just be a couple of paragraphs.
+They should be more like an article. {{cb-end}}

 {{cb}} Where possible, links are provided to connect users from the task domain to the documentation domain.
 For example, on a user interface, a help button might appear next to a confusing section that helps the reader locate the documentation for that section.
 Or in error messages, a link or code might help users get more troubleshooting information. {{cb-end}}

 {{cb}} The content doesn't have an endless FAQ with information that should have been integrated into more logical places in the document. {{cb-end}}

 {{cb}} Topics that are highly related have a related links section on the page (or cross-references in appropriate sections) linking the sections together. {{cb-end}}

-{{cb}} If content has multiple versions, the versions are called out visibly for the topic and often by a selector or link allows users to navigate to the other versions. {{cb-end}}
+{{cb}} If content has multiple versions, the versions are called out visibly in the topic and often have a selector or link allows users to navigate to the other versions. {{cb-end}}

 {{cb}} When new features are released or significant updates are made to the documentation, these changes are called out in release notes.
 Changes aren't simply made on the sly without letting users know. {{cb-end}}

-{{cb}} Content is organized primarily by task and from a user's perspective rather than solely by doc type (that is, the content follows a task-based or user-based  organization scheme rather than a product-based organization).
-The exception is that reference content is often consolidated on its own in an auto-generated output. {{cb-end}}

-{{cb}} Each topic consolidates much of the necessary information about the subject in a standalone, modular way.
-The topics don't fragment the subject into too many small topics that require the user to bounce around, losing context.
-This doesn't mean topics should be eternally long, but they shouldn't just be a couple of paragraphs.
-They should be more like an article. {{cb-end}}

-{{cb}} Reference material that has a large number of endpoints, functions, commands, or classes includes mechanisms to expand, collapse, sort, or filter the content. {{cb-end}}
+{{cb}} If reference material has a large number of endpoints, functions, commands, or classes, the docs include mechanisms to expand, collapse, sort, or filter the content so that users can more easily find what they're looking for. {{cb-end}}

 {{cb}} Related docs are usually listed at the bottom of the sidebar or in the top navigation (or similar) to help users navigate similar but separate docs. {{cb-end}}

-{{cb}} If you have lots of documentation relevant to users, the documentation is organized in a developer portal.
-The information hierarchy in the developer portal organizes content within a larger context or story, even if it's just a list of links under various categories.
-This developer hub provides a space for developers to find, explore, and consume content from multiple doc sets in a way that tells the story of your company's products. {{cb-end}}

 {{cb}} The most popular topics in a product's docs are highlighted in one of the introductory sections (such as the homepage), allowing users to easily find the most commonly used topics. {{cb-end}}
 </ul>